hei2000/Accounting-system/README.md

 FT = Full-time, PT = Part-time, OT = Others
 CA = Cash, BC = Bank Card, OT = Others

 External files to be imported must be stored in the same directory as the account_system program.
-Otherwise error may occur and the program may terminate automatically.
+Otherwise error may occur and the program may terminate automatically; all unsaved changes will be lost too.